The Borussia Mönchengladbach Files

 missed the championship end rounds, I had to go.
 First to Rheydt, then after a second attempt with Köln to Viktoria on the other side of the Rhine, and when that did not work either, to Mönchengladbach.
 By then I had not achieved any major coaching success.

 Yet the new president Helmut Beyer, his deputy Helmut Grashoff and Alfred Gerhards gave me complete freedom and backed my “kindergarten concept” — the idea of building around local and regional talent.
-They had little alternative anyway, because money was tight.
-Albert Brülls had already been sold.

 But there was an outstanding youth side and several young players they wanted to sign.
 So I came to the Lower Rhine, and Franz Kremer had no idea what that would ultimately mean for him and his Köln.